pto pta funding 8

 If not, it’s ok for the PTO to cover these types of costs.

-Membership dues (if you’re a PTA) also falls under an operational need since you’d lose your unit membership in the PTA if you didn’t remit dues to the Council and State PTAs.
+Membership dues (if you’re a PTA) also falls under an operational need since your group will be out of compliance with standards if dues aren’t paid to the State PTA.

 Leadership Development and Conferences